KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #### 1. Object Oriented Programming (OOP)

-1.1 Encapsulation and Classes: Classes like `FeedbackAccount` , `Guest` and  `Feedback` are applied in this system, each of the classes has their own attributes and method to define their use encapsulating data in the `FeedbackAccount` class using dictionary accounts encapsulates within the user interact through methods like `createAccount()` and `login()` and  in the `Feedback` class encapsulate feedback details like name, feedback and rating using the method `userSuggestion()`.
+1.1 Encapsulation and Classes: Classes like `userAccount`  and  `Feedback` are applied in this system, each of the classes has their own attributes and method to define their use encapsulating data in the `FeedbackAccount` class using dictionary accounts encapsulates within the user interact through methods like `createAccount()` and `login()` and  in the `Feedback` class encapsulate feedback details like name, feedback and rating using the method `userSuggestion()`.

 1.2 Instance attributes:  instance attribute like `self.accounts` in `FeedbackAccount` and `self.name`, `self.feedback`, `self.rating` and `self.suggestion` in `Feedback` are used to store objects specific data’s.